YBIGTA/26th-summer-ResearchAgent/crawler/README.md

 ## Some Features ✨

-  * **Data Extraction** Scrapes information (types, species, height, weight, etc.), descriptions, evolution chains, abilities, and full movesets.
+  * **Data Extraction:** Scrapes information (types, species, height, weight, etc.), descriptions, evolution chains, abilities, and full movesets.
   * **Output:** Saves data for each Pokémon in a separate file within a `json/` directory (e.g., `이상해씨.json`).
   * **Miscellaneous:** Allows resume from the last Pokémon using the `--continue_from` command-line argument, and saves `crawler.log` file for debug logs.